-Let $\xx_\sg$ be the set of singularities of the flat surface $\xxp$ (where the smooth part of $\xxp$ is just $\xx$).
-We have the following notions. \begin{itemize} \item A \emph{saddle connection} is a maximal geodesics converging towards points in $\xx_\sg$ in both directions.
+Let $\rs_\sg$ be the set of singularities of the flat surface $\rsp$ (where the smooth part of $\rsp$ is just $\rs$).
+We have the following notions. \begin{itemize} \item A \emph{saddle connection} is a maximal geodesic converging towards closed points in $\rs_\sg$ (i.e., zeroes or points in the metric completion) in both directions.
 Note that saddle trajectories are saddle connections which are horizonal.
-Also, the endpoints are not required to be distinct. \item The \emph{core} $\Core(\phi)$ is the convex hull of $\xx_\sg$ by \cite[Prop~2.2]{HKK}, which contains all saddle trajectories.
-Moreover, $\Core(\phi)$ is a deformation retract of $\xxp$ provided that each point on $\xxp$ has finite distance to $\Core(\phi)$ (with respect to the $\phi$-metric), cf. \cite[Prop~2.3]{HKK}. \end{itemize}
+Also, the endpoints are not required to be distinct. \item The \emph{core} $\Core(\phi)$ is the convex hull of $\rs_\sg$ by \cite[Prop.~2.2]{HKK}, which contains all saddle connections.
+Moreover, $\Core(\phi)$ is a deformation retract of $\rsp$ provided that each point on $\rsp$ has finite distance to $\Core(\phi)$ (with respect to the $\phi$-metric), cf. \cite[Prop.~2.3]{HKK}. \end{itemize}

-We will also use $\xx^\phi$ to denote the oriented real blow-up of $\xx$ at those singularities, where we only apply the blow-up at points that behave like poles, in the sense that the trajectories approaching those points have infinity length.
-The rest of the singularities will be marked on $\xx^\phi$.
-Comparing to the convention in \cite{HKK}, their marked boundaries components are marked points in our setting.
-Recall the main result of \cite{HKK}.
+\begin{definition} The \emph{graded marked surface} $\rs^\phi$ associated to a flat surface $(\rs,\phi)$ is the \emph{real blow-up} of $\rs$ at all the singularities of $\phi$.
+So \begin{itemize} \item Each boundary component of $\rsp$ corresponds to the blow-up of a singularity $p$ of exponential type $(k,l)$. \item The closed marked points correspond to the additional $k$ points with respect to $\phi$-metric completion mentioned above. \item The open marked points correspond to the directions between closed marked points (hence are dual to closed marked points on the boundaries). \item The grading is given by the horizontal foliation. \end{itemize} \end{definition}

+\begin{remark} In fact, any graded marked surface $(\surf,\M,\Y,\grad)$ in Section~\ref{sec:TFuk} is the real blow-up of some flat surfaces with conical singularities of infinity angle. \end{remark}